 2. The campus is to embrace fully the partnerships in ministry which helped launch it.
 This entails a concerted effort to involve the local church and local ministries in the educational experience of its students.
-An important aspect of the M.Div. degree at Gordon-Conwell Theological Seminary—Charlotte is the emphasis placed on mentored ministry and integrative seminars.
+An important aspect of the ministry programs at Gordon-Conwell Theological Seminary—Charlotte is the emphasis placed on mentored ministry and integrative events.
 In both occasions, students are engaged in theological/practical integration, which is essential for a seminary education.

 3. The campus is to employ the adult model of education and expects students to take significant responsibility in the shaping of their own educational experience.
 The Charlotte program is designed to address the needs of students, many of whom are actively engaged in ministry.
 They may be full-time pastors, bivocational pastors or non-ordained staff with limited theological training.
-Students within a two-to-three hour radius of Charlotte will have access to quality contextualized theological education and hands-on training for parish ministry, without leaving their employment or ministry for the duration of their studies.
+No matter where they live, students will have access to quality contextualized theological education and hands-on training for parish ministry, without leaving their employment or ministry for the duration of their studies.

 Digital Live brings the live classroom experience to any student anywhere with a high-speed internet connection.Explore Digital Live